Close Menu

 Profit and prosper with the best of expert advice – straight to your e-mail.

-According to the American Psychological Association and Psychology Today, audit anxiety is a situational manifestation of anticipatory anxiety.
+as reported by the American Psychological Association and Psychology Today, audit anxiety is a situational manifestation of anticipatory anxiety.
 That’s a visceral reaction marked by an acute sense of worry and concern over potential findings and possible adverse consequences, even if you’ve done nothing wrong.

 Many taxpayers fear being audited by the IRS, even though data show that the chances of an individual taxpayer being audited are relatively slim for most.
 Still, if you’re worried, read on for some tips on how to cope.